ppy/osu-wiki/wiki/Medals/en.md

 *See also: [Game modifier](/wiki/Game_modifier)*

-**Mod Introduction medals** are medals that are being awarded by clearing any [Qualified](/wiki/Beatmap/Category#qualified), [Ranked](/wiki/Beatmap/Category#ranked), or [Approved](/wiki/Beatmap/Category#approved) beatmap with the corresponding game modifiers.
+**Mod Introduction medals** are medals that are awarded upon clearing any [Qualified](/wiki/Beatmap/Category#qualified), [Ranked](/wiki/Beatmap/Category#ranked), or [Approved](/wiki/Beatmap/Category#approved) beatmap with their corresponding [game modifier (mod)](/wiki/Game_modifier).
 These medals are meant to encourage newer players to try out each mod and explore what the game has to offer.
-Do note that however if the player plays with multiple game modifiers at a time, the player is **not** eligible to earn *any* of the game modifier medals for that play.
+Do note that, however, that if players play with multiple game modifiers at a time, the player is **not** eligible to earn *any* of the game modifier medals for that play.

 All Mod Introduction medals are eligible to be unlocked in any [game mode](/wiki/Game_mode) unless otherwise specified.